finbourne/lusid-sdk-java/sdk/docs/InstrumentEventsApi.md

 > ResourceListOfInstrumentEventHolder queryInstrumentEvents(limit, page, queryInstrumentEventsRequest)

-[EXPERIMENTAL] QueryInstrumentEvents: Returns a list of instrument events based on the holdings of the portfolios and date range specified in the query.
+[EARLY ACCESS] QueryInstrumentEvents: Returns a list of instrument events based on the holdings of the portfolios and date range specified in the query.

 Returns a list of instrument events based on the holdings of the portfolios and date range specified in the query.